-You can connect to any Amazon Marketplace region with Order Desk to import your Amazon and Amazon Handmade orders.
+You can connect to any Amazon Marketplace region with Order Desk to import your Amazon, Amazon Handmade, and Amazon Custom orders.
 Tracking information will be sent back to Amazon as orders are fulfilled.

 This guide will go over the settings and features for the Amazon Marketplace integrations.
 If you are looking for information about the Fulfillment by Amazon (FBA) integrations, please see this guide instead.

 What's the difference between Amazon Marketplace and FBA?